Bisa Butler: Artistry

 Through her quilts, Butler aims to "tell stories that may have been forgotten over time."
-Butler often uses kente cloth and African wax printed fabrics in her quilts, so her subjects are "adorned with and made up of the cloth of our ancestor."
+Butler often uses kente cloth and African wax printed fabrics in her quilts, so her subjects are "adorned with and made up of the cloth of our ancestors."

 Butler's quilts both heavily incorporate African textiles a well as expand on a rich African American quilting tradition.
-She explains in her artist statement: "African Americans have been quilting since we were brought to this country and needed to keep warm.
+She has also been inspired by the figurative textile works of Faith Ringgold.
+She explains in her artist statement:

+"African Americans have been quilting since we were brought to this country and needed to keep warm.
 Enslaved people were not given large pieces of fabric and had to make do with the scraps of cloth that were left after clothing wore out.
 From these scraps the African American quilt aesthetic came into being....My own pieces are reminiscent of this tradition, but I use African fabrics from my father's homeland of Ghana, batiks from Nigeria, and prints from South Africa."
-She has also been inspired by the figurative textile works of Faith Ringgold.

 Butler typically works in bright jewel tones rather than representational colors to depict skin tone.
 Color serves to convey the emotions of the individuals in her quilts rather than their actual complexions.
 Using the Kool-Aid colors of the Black Power art movement also serves to capture the "soul and energy" of the person Butler is depicting.
 While at Howard, Butler was mentored by members of AfriCOBRA.
 The artist collective's bright, colorful aesthetic and aim to create positive representations of Black Americans can be found in Butler's body of work, as well.